akumuli/akumuli.github.io/_posts/2017-01-24-benchmark.md

 ### Write Performance

-I've run the tests locally at first, here is [the script](https://github.com/Lazin/influxdb-comparisons/blob/master/cmd/load_data.sh) output:
+I've run the tests locally at first using InfluxDB v1.1.1 and latest version of Akumuli, here is [the script](https://github.com/Lazin/influxdb-comparisons/blob/master/cmd/load_data.sh) output:

     $ ./load_data.sh
     Loading data into Akumuli